 It is the intent of this body of rules to make this hobby safer, more authentic, and more enjoyable for all those concerned.
 We abide by the rules contained herein with the knowledge that any organization of our size must be governed by some body of regulations.

 I. BRIGADE LEADERSHIP

 a.
-The Stonewall Brigade (henceforth “the Brigade”) staff officers will consist of; a Commanding Officer, who shall habitually hold the rank of Captain; two Lieutenants (one first and one second); and a Treasurer, who holds no field officer rank.
+The Stonewall Brigade (henceforth “the Brigade”) staff officers will consist of; a Commanding Officer, who shall habitually hold the rank of Captain; a First Lieutenant; and a Treasurer, who holds no field officer rank.

 b.
 These officers will be elected each year at the Winter Brigade Meeting.
 (See Part II, BUSINESS MEETINGS, VOTING AND ELECTIONS)